Guidelines for In-Coop Association of Conferences/Workshops

 The process should cover the following aspects:

-d) A double blind review system where the identity of the authors is hidden from the reviewers is highly recommended.
+- A double anonymous review system where the identity of the authors is hidden from the reviewers is highly recommended.
 This shields the reviewer from the pressure a top-name author or institution may exert indirectly.

 - A long term plan for a conference will enhance its quality and standing over time.
 A conference gains in stature over multiple editions.
 It is fine to start small as one has to start somewhere.
 However, a one-off conference is unlikely to be of high quality.
 A plan for continuity of the conference should be made right at the start.
 This again requires the active involvement of a good team of experts in the subject area.
 These can be in the form of a broad steering committee.